Uneasy calm grips Ukraine as West prepares winter aid | Headlines

 A two-day meeting of NATO foreign ministers in Bucharest, Romania, was likely to see the 30-nation alliance make fresh pledges of nonlethal support to Ukraine: fuel, generators, medical supplies and winter equipment, on top of new military support.

+Russia's Black Sea fleet already bombarded Ukrainian cities and towns and bottled up vital grain shipments for the rest of the world in Ukrainian ports.
+Blinken said the US and NATO's resulting military buildup in the strategic waterway would only intensify.

+“We're not going to be deterred,” he told reporters, in one of his more forceful statements of the day.
+“We're going to be reinforcing NATO's presence from the Black to the Baltic seas.”
+Bogdan Aurescu, foreign minister of Romania, another Black Sea nation, said that Romania would be pushing the two-day NATO meeting to up the military presence further still.

-Ukrainians are putting up defences — both for troops and for civilians.
-The government has rolled out hundreds of help stations, christened Points of Invincibility, where residents facing outages of power, heating and water can warm up, charge their phones, enjoy snacks and hot drinks, and even be entertained.
+The Ukrainian government was putting up defences too — both for troops and for civilians.
+The government rolled out hundreds of help stations, christened Points of Invincibility, where residents facing the loss of power, heating and water can warm up, charge their phones, enjoy snacks and hot drinks, and even be entertained.

-"I had no electricity for two days.
-Now there's only some electricity, and no gas," said Vanda Bronyslavavina, who took a breather inside one such help center in Kyiv's Obolon neighbourhood.
+“I had no electricity for two days.
+Now there's only some electricity, and no gas,” said Vanda Bronyslavavina, who took a breather inside one such help centre in Kyiv's Obolon neighbourhood.

-The 71-year-old lamented the uncertainty about whether Russia will simply resume its strikes after infrastructure gets fixed, in a frustrating cycle of destruction and repair.
+The 71-year-old lamented the uncertainty about whether Russia will simply resume its strikes after infrastructure gets fixed, a frustrating cycle of destruction and repair that has made wartime life even more uncertain.

-It underscored how the war continues to cast a pall over every aspect of life, even if civilian casualties are relatively low at the moment.

-Kyrylo Tymoshenko, the presidential office's deputy head, said Russian forces overnight fired on seven regions in Ukraine's south and east, employing missiles, drones and heavy artillery.
+Kyrylo Tymoshenko, the deputy head of the Ukrainian president's office, said Russian forces overnight fired on seven regions in Ukraine's south and east, employing missiles, drones and heavy artillery.
 At least one civilian was killed and two wounded.

-Tymoshenko said that as of Tuesday, power had been restored to 24% of residents in the hard-hit southern city of Kherson.
+Tymoshenko said that as of Tuesday, power had been restored to 24 per cent of residents in the hard-hit southern city of Kherson.

-On the battlefields in the eastern Luhansk region, the regional governor said Ukrainian forces were continuing a slow advance, pushing toward Russian defense lines set up between two key cities.
-Serhiy Haidai acknowledged in televised remarks, though, that the onset of winter was compounding a "difficult" battlefield situation.
+On the battlefields in eastern Ukraine's Russia-annexed Luhansk region, Ukrainian forces were continuing a slow advance, pushing toward Russian defense lines set up between two key cities, Gov. Serhiy Haidai said.
+He acknowledged in televised remarks that the onset of winter was compounding a “difficult” military situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)